tiramisutes/CRISPR_sgRNA_Designer/README.md

 This report can, e.g., be forwarded to your collaborators.
 An example (using some trivial test data) can be seen [here](https://cdn.rawgit.com/snakemake-workflows/rna-seq-star-deseq2/master/.test/report.html).

-### Advanced

-The following recipe provides established best practices for running and extending this workflow in a reproducible way.

-1. [Fork](https://help.github.com/en/articles/fork-a-repo) the repo to a personal or lab account.
-2. [Clone](https://help.github.com/en/articles/cloning-a-repository) the fork to the desired working directory for the concrete project/run on your machine.
-3. [Create a new branch](https://git-scm.com/docs/gittutorial#_managing_branches) (the project-branch) within the clone and switch to it.
-The branch will contain any project-specific modifications (e.g. to configuration, but also to code).
-4. Modify the config, and any necessary sheets (and probably the workflow) as needed.
-5. Commit any changes and push the project-branch to your fork on github.
-6. Run the analysis.
-7. Optional: Merge back any valuable and generalizable changes to the [upstream repo](https://github.com/snakemake-workflows/rna-seq-star-deseq2) via a [**pull request**](https://help.github.com/en/articles/creating-a-pull-request).
-This would be **greatly appreciated**.
-8. Optional: Push results (plots/tables) to the remote branch on your fork.
-9. Optional: Create a self-contained workflow archive for publication along with the paper (snakemake --archive).
-10. Optional: Delete the local clone/workdir to free space.